shader-slang/spec/proposals/026-error-handling.md

 ### Should we support the superficially simpler case of "untyped" `throws`?

-Having an `IError` interface allows us to eventually decide that `throws` without an explicit type is equivalent to `throw IError`.
+Adding an `IError` interface and requiring that error types conform to it would allow us to specify that `throws` without an explicit type is equivalent to `throw IError`.
-It doesn't seem necessary to implement that convenience for a first pass, especially when there are use cases for `throws` that might not want to get into the mess of existential types.
+However, it doesn't seem necessary to implement that convenience for a first pass, especially when there are use cases for `throws` that might not want to get into the mess of existential types.

 ### Should we allow `return`, `throw` etc. inside a `defer` block?